hochwagenlab/ChIPseq_functions/README.md

   /scratch/$USER.
 These will eventually be consolidated along with
   the above .txt into ChIPseq_Pipeline_$JOBID1.out where $JOBID1 is the
   ID of the first job initiated from within the job.
-     	- This output file has been changed to $CHIP_$JOBID1.out.
+     	- This output file has been changed to $TAGC_$JOBID1.out.
+	  If you don't explicitly define $TAGC, it should be determined
+	  within the pipeline.
+If $TAGC doesn't exist, the file should become
+	  $CHIP_$JOBID1.out.

 ## FOR TROUBLESHOOTING
 If you get a job that has issues running, it may not consolidate all